- The whole gathering ground of a river system

 Watershed Productions.
 Our Stories are Worth Telling.

-As an independent filmmaker Bohigian has directed and produced award-winning films that include Beyond the Chair (2007) Love It and Leave It (2008) funded by the National Film Board of Canada/NFB, Conceiving Family (2011), described by the CBC as, “an intimate and beautiful film,” and Dreamers and Dissidents (2015) commissioned by BC’s public broadcaster, Knowledge Network.
+As an independent filmmaker Bohigian has directed and produced award-winning films that include Love It and Leave It (2008) funded by the National Film Board of Canada/NFB, Conceiving Family (2011), described by the CBC as, “an intimate and beautiful film,” and Dreamers and Dissidents (2015) commissioned by BC’s public broadcaster, Knowledge Network.